BejinB/Ex2---AAI/README.md

 <H3>Register No : 212222230021</H3>

-<h1 align =center>Exp 2 Implementation of Exact Inference Method of Bayesian Network</h1>
+## Exp 2 Implementation of Exact Inference Method of Bayesian Network

 ### Aim:
 To implement the inference Burglary P(B| j,⥗m) in alarm problem by using Variable Elimination method in Python.